Roh Moo-hyun: Personal background

-Roh was born into a poor farming family on 1 September 1946, in Bongha Village near Gimhae and Pusan, in what is now southeastern South Korea.
-His ancestor was in Dongyang, Zhejiang.
+Roh was born into a poor farming family on 1 September 1946, in Pongha near Gimhae and Pusan, in what is now southeastern South Korea.
 His parents had three boys and two girls, and Roh was the youngest of his family.
 In 1953, he entered Dae Chang Elementary School.
 He received high grades, but was quite often absent from school to assist his parents.
 While in sixth grade, with the encouragement of his school teacher, he became the president of the school.
 As he entered Jin-yeong middle school, a writing contest was held to commemorate Syngman Rhee's birthday.
 Roh tried to start a student movement against it, but was caught and suspended from the school.

 Roh Moo-Hyun decided to become a lawyer due to the influence of his elder brother who had studied law but had died in a car accident.
 Roh studied on his own to pass the bar exam in 1975 (South Korea does not currently require bar examinees to have graduated from college, university, or law school).
 In 1977, he became a regional judge in Daejeon, but quit in 1978, and became a lawyer.

 In 1981, he defended students who had been tortured for suspicion of possession of contraband literature.
 Following this he decided to become a human rights lawyer.
 In early 2003, he was quoted as saying, "After that defense, my life was totally changed.
 At first, even I couldn't believe that they had been tortured that harshly.
 However, when I saw their horrified eyes and their missing toenails, my comfortable life as a lawyer came to an end.
 I became a man that wanted to make a difference in the world."
 With fellow human rights lawyers, he pointed out that this case was forged, then claimed that the National Security Act (South Korea) itself should be judged.

 In 1985 he started to participate in civic movements by assuming permanent power of attorney on behalf of the Busan council of citizen democracy.
 He opposed the autocratic regime in place at the time in South Korea, and participated in the pro-democracy June Democracy Movement in 1987 against Chun Doo-hwan.
 The same year he was jailed while investigating the cause of death of the Daewoo Shipbuilding & Marine Engineering factory worker Lee Seok-Kyu, who had been killed by a stray police tear gas bullet while on strike.
 Roh was accused of 'unapproved interference in the case' and 'hindering the funeral'.
 Although he was released in twenty days because of public opinion against the arrest, his lawyer's license was revoked after the incident in political retribution.
 His lawyer's license was reinstated and he, along with Chun Jung Bae and Im Jong In, founded Haemaru Law firm.

 Roh was baptized as a Catholic (baptismal name: Justin) in 1986 but then lapsed while continuing to identify as a Catholic, though later years he was non-religious while practicing a form of Mahayana Buddhism.